9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 When someone is looking for services to fix plumbing leaks, they don’t just type “plumbing” on the search box.

-Most probably they will search “plumbing services near me”, or “plumbing services 24 hours”.
+They will probably search “plumbing services near me” or “plumbing services 24 hours”.

 You can easily find your long-tail keywords by applying the ‘Advanced Filters’ in Keyword Intelligence.

-You will get to see a list of long-tail keywords together with its important data including the keyword value.
+You will get to see a list of long-tail keywords together with their important data, including the keyword value.

-6. Improve your CTR with this 3 title hacks
+6. Improve your CTR with these 3 title hacks

 The title is the first impression that readers get from your blog post.
 If you fail to make them clickable, all your effort will be a waste of your time.

 Here are the four ‘hacks’ to creating your best title.

 - Add numbers